niftycode/imessage_reader/README.md

 ## Background

 Received messages (iMessage or SMS) and attachments will be saved in "~/Library/Messages".
-This directory contains a " chat.db" file (SQLite3) with two tables of interest: *handle* and *message*.
+This directory contains a "chat.db" file (SQLite3) with two tables of interest: *handle* and *message*.
 The *handle* table contains the recipients (email address or phone number).
 The received messages are in the *message* table.

 ## Note